Dielectric Fluid Protection

 Eclipse Magnetics has introduced its innovative magnetic technology to the EDM process to ensure the dielectric fluid is kept as clean and efficient as possible.
 The Micromag MM20 is a compact filter that allows fluid to pass around its centrally mounted Neodymium core, capturing even the finest ferrous particles.

-Since installing the MicroMag to the Sodick SL400Q, Bowers Group has found that its production rates are higher, noting a 17% increase in machining time, the surface quality of the part has improved, and saw a huge reduction in wire breakages, making the process much more robust.
+Since installing the MicroMag to the Sodick SL400Q, Bowers Group has found that its production rates are higher, noting a 17% improvement in machining time, the surface quality of the part has improved, and saw a huge reduction in wire breakages, making the process much more robust.
 The company has also seen a remarkable decrease in machine downtime having lessened the need for cleaning and replacing lubricant and pumps, saving over 100 hours of productivity per month.
 When put into monetary value, it means that the filter has enabled the company to recoup over £11,500 per month that previously would have been lost.

 By using the Micromag in conjunction with its traditional cartridge filters, cost savings have also been achieved in relation to the cost of replacement cartridges, cutting usage by half and leading to an impressive 50% saving of over £2500 per annum.